casualGamer-dev/Nuon/doc/HACKING/CircuitPaddingDevelopment.md

-As an example of a simple padding machine, you could have a state machine with the following states: `[START] -> [SETUP] -> [HTTP] -> [END]` where the `[SETUP]` state pads in a way that obfuscates the ''circuit setup'' of Tor, and the `[HTTP]` state pads in a way that emulates a simple HTTP session.
+As an example of a simple padding machine, you could have a state machine with the following states: `[START] -> [SETUP] -> [HTTP] -> [END]` where the `[SETUP]` state pads in a way that obfuscates the ''circuit setup'' of Nuon, and the `[HTTP]` state pads in a way that emulates a simple HTTP session.
 Of course, padding machines can be more complicated than that, with dozens of states and non-trivial transitions.